Imagine you’ve captured an organization’s interest, submitted a winning proposal, identified a promising opportunity, and your champion says to you…

 This is the first article in the series, and it’s all about how to best position your product for the procurement or legal team.
 We sat down with Amy Haney, former Sr. Director of Category Procurement at Abbott and president of 3-10 Partners, to ask her what she expects to learn about a supplier’s product in the procurement stage.

-Read on to learn the best approach to position your product to the procurement team and differentiate yourself throughout the process.
+Read on to learn the best approach to position your product to the procurement strategy consulting team and differentiate yourself throughout the process.

 Approach Procurement Directly